 I followed him, winking at Tony, who let me go off with the innocent sales clerk.

-“It’s a series on Time,” Gerry explained as he brought out a series of lithographic prints with warped watches and clocks.
+“It’s a series on Time,” Cary explained as he brought out a series of lithographic prints with warped watches and clocks.
 They were surreal.
 As he turned to place the prints against the storeroom wall, I took his elbow and drew him close, kissing his luscious lips.
 His eyes popped open in surprise.
 With just a slight hesitation, he kissed me back passionately.

 “Am I that obvious?” he jokes.